sparkflows/sparkflows-docs/docs/user-guide/web-app/export-and-import-analytics-app.rst

       :alt: web-app
       :width: 90%

-* Use Existing Job with matching Notebook Job if exists or create
+* Use Existing Job with matching Notebook Path if exists or else create new Job

   -  In this condition user can enter notebook path in the input box or else it will check from exported json file whether databricks job is present or not.
 If matching job is present that Job is used else new job is created with that notebook path using current connection.